soravang81/MetaCrafter/eth-proof/readme.md

 ### Steps to Implement the Contract

 1. **Define Public Variables**:
-   - Define `tokenName`, `tokenAbbrv`, and `totalSupply` as public variables.
+   - The contract already defines public variables `name`, `nickname`, and `supply` to store details about the token.

 2. **Define Mapping**:
-   - Create a mapping `balances` to map addresses to their token balances.
+   - The contract includes a mapping named `userBalances` to map addresses to their token balances.

 3. **Implement Mint Function**:
-   - The `mint` function will increase the `totalSupply` and update the balance of the specified address.
+   - The `mint` function increases the `supply` and updates the balance of the specified address (`_address`).

 4. **Implement Burn Function**:
-   - The `burn` function will decrease the `totalSupply` and the balance of the specified address.
+   - The `burn` function decreases the `supply` and the balance of the specified address (`_address`).
-   - Ensure the balance is sufficient before burning tokens using a `require` statement.
+   - It ensures that the balance is sufficient before burning tokens using a `require` statement.